TrevorWachira690/wca-ai-quiz-generator-obsidian-circle/README.md

 The program begins by loading environment variables using `load_dotenv()`.
 It then retrieves the Gemini API key using `os.getenv()` and uses it to configure the Gemini AI client.
+It then ensures the AI answers are anticipated and simple to process later.
 ### 2. User Input

 The user is prompted to choose the type of input; Paragraph or Topic